-Since the introduction of GST, most tax specialists have been recommending the Chattell Mortgage as the most beneficial method of financing your business vehicles and plant and equipment.
+Since the introduction of GST, most tax specialists have been recommending the Chattel Mortgage as the most beneficial method of financing your business vehicles and plant and equipment.
 The main reason for this is the treatment of GST.
 With a Chattel Mortgage, you can effectively claim back all of the GST on the purchase of a new asset in your first BAS once.
-A Lease however is an off balance sheet asset, and therefore the leasing company claims the GST, and not you.
+A Lease, however, is an off balance sheet asset, and therefore the leasing company claims the GST, and not you.
 You can claim the GST on each payment of the loan instead.

 Lease products fall into two categories as either a finance lease or operating lease.
 They differ in the way they treat ownership, disposal and residual risk on the vehicle.
 Hire purchase options are available and function in a similar fashion to a loan to purchase an asset.

 In order to decide on the most appropriate type of finance you first need to consider the following:-

 - Do you wish to own the asset at the end of the lease period?

 - Do you use the asset for business purposes more than 50% of the time?

 - Are you looking to finance the vehicle only, or do you also want a range of fleet management services?

 - How long do you intend to keep the vehicle and how many kilometres will you travel?